 Audio in Action: Sonos on Dissect.
 Dissect host Cole Cuchna breaks down classic LPs on his Spotify Original podcast, but for a Sonos sponsorship he broke down their speakers instead — with help from his daughter.

 Unlike other media, audio can be our constant companion.
 It moves with us whether we’re on-the-go or winding down — at home, out in the world, or en route.
 Think about the times you’re listening.
 Sure, you might be sitting still, but it’s much more likely you’re on the treadmill, cooking dinner, hosting friends, playing video games, cleaning your apartment, driving somewhere, studying, or working.
-In fact, 66% of U.K. respondents between the ages of 15 and 38 say not only can they multitask while listening, but that audio makes them more productive.10 Audio enhances and accompanies our screenless moments — even while we sleep — which, as it turns out, make up most of our free time.
+In fact, 64% of Americans between the ages of 15 and 38 say not only can they multitask while listening, but that audio makes them more productive.10 Audio enhances and accompanies our screenless moments — even while we sleep — which, as it turns out, make up most of our free time.

 Audio bends around our lives, but that doesn’t mean it’s background noise.
 Those screenless moments are frequently the most meaningful in our day.
 With music streaming and playlists in particular, we can match our every mood, mindset, and activity — our context — with exactly the right score.
 Cognitive neuroscientist Amy Belfi says, “We like filling our days with sound because it makes us feel something — usually ‘good,’ but we listen to stuff that makes us feel sad when we want that, or energetic, or calm.
 We know how to use music to shift our moods.
 That makes [our day to day] a more personal and curated experience.”

-We see this behaviour on our platform constantly.
+We see this behavior on our platform constantly.
 That could mean someone cueing up Spotify’s Songs to Sing in the Car playlist on a long drive, blasting Beast Mode during a workout session, or playing a song from their high school days at a dinner party with the old crew.
 To that last point, Belfi says a song can actually drop you back into the emotions you experienced when you first heard it.
 Indeed, our research tells us that music is the top trigger for nostalgia.11

 00:00 / 00:00